Welcome to an overview of Hofstra University’s Emergency Response Plan.

 Public Safety officers will decide whether immediate evacuation is necessary.
 Evacuees will be moved to a staging area where University personnel will conduct a census to establish that the evacuation is complete.
 To determine the location of your staging area, please see the attached Emergency Evacuation Assembly Points map.

-If you have a disability that could impair your ability to perform any of the above:
+If you have a disability that could impair your ability to evacuate from a building:

-- Please inform Public Safety or the Services for Students with Disabilities Office of your circumstances upon arrival to campus and request a meeting to discuss any special emergency response accommodations needed.
+* Please inform Public Safety x36606 or the Student Access Services Office x37075 of your circumstances upon arrival to campus and request a meeting to discuss any special emergency response accommodations needed.

 If you are a resident student:

-- Please note that a master list of all resident students requiring assistance during a building evacuation is maintained by the Department of Residential Programs.
+* Please note, a master list of all resident students requiring assistance during a building evacuation is maintained by the Department of Residential Programs and Public Safety.
 Please contact your Resident Assistant to ensure inclusion on that list.

 When students must occupy temporary quarters for a relatively short predictable period: